ronnie-rios/context-demo/README.md

   - shopping cart

 ### When not to use?
 React context is awesome, do I still need props?
+- Yes, you will still use props.
-It is awesome, but it's not the end-all solution.
+- It is awesome, but it's not the ultimate solution.

 Here are some examples:
 - Simple and Local State: If the state you need to manage is simple and limited to a specific component, just use `useState`
-- Performance: It's not designed for data that changes often, when frequent state changes occur, it re-renders all the components consuming the context.
+- Performance: It's not designed for data that changes often, when frequent state changes occur, it re-renders **all** the components consuming the context.
 - Small Number of Components: If you need to pass state down a few levels, manually passing props is more straightforward than creating and maintaining a context provider and consumer.
-- If you use React Context it can also reduce the reusability of components and lead to more complex logic and harder to maintain codebase.
+- If you use React Context it can also reduce the reusability of components and lead to more complex logic and a harder to maintain codebase.

 Keep in mind the use cases for your app and what you need to accomplish.
 There are plenty more examples of pros and cons for React Context.